remy-burney/dbdeploy.net/Readme.md

 * Supports XML configuration for multiple change sets.
 * Supports separate schema name for change log table (example: dbo2.ChangeLog).

-# Downloads

-Latest binaries available at https://bintray.com/brunomlopes/generic/dbdeploy.NET

 # Usage

+dbdeploy.NET can be used in your .net core project.

-dbdeploy.NET integrates with the following platforms:
+It has integrations with the following platforms:

 * Command Line
 * Powershell